Unified bijections for planar hypermaps with general cycle-length constraints: Proofs of Theorems , , , and about canonical orientations

 where $f_0'$ is the outer face of $H$, and $V_0'$, $E_0'$, $S_0'$, $K_0'$ are respectively the set of vertices, edges, inner light faces, and dark faces of $H$ (the last identity uses $|E_0|=|E_1|+|E_2|$ and $\si(f_0')=\deg(f_0')$).
 The Euler relation gives

 because $|S_0|=|S_0'|$ and $|K_0|=|K_0'|$.
 Moreover $\si_\tot=0$, hence $\sik_\tot=0$.

 It remains to prove that $\Hk$ satisfies the $\sik$-girth condition.
 Let $R$ be a light region of $\Hk$.
 We want to prove $|\R|\geq \sik(R)$ with strict inequality if one of the outer edges is strictly contained in $R$.
 By Lemma~\ref{lem:simply-connected-sufficient} we can assume that the light region $R$ is simply connected.
 Let $V$, $E$, $F$, $S$, and $K$ be respectively the set of vertices strictly inside $R$, edges strictly inside $R$, light faces inside $R$, sea-stars inside $R$, and non-sea-star dark faces inside $R$.
-We get
+Similarly as in the above computation of $\sik_\tot$, we have

 where $f_0$ is the outer face of $\Hk$, $V'$ is the set of vertices of $H$ corresponding to vertices of $\Hk$ in $V$, $S'$ is the set of inner light faces of $H$ corresponding to sea-stars in $S$, $K'$ is the set of dark faces of $H$ corresponding to dark faces in $K$, and $E'$ is the set of edges of $H$ incident to faces in $K'$.
 Since $R$ is simply connected, the Euler relation gives $\ds |V|+|F|-|E|=-|S'|-|K'|+1$, hence